 Shipping software depends greatly on integration with shopping carts, which allows them to get orders from various sales channels, update tracking info and order statuses, create shipping labels, and organize the data in detailed reports.

-To build an eCommerce chatbot, it must be integrated with the business ecosystem (shopping carts, in the first place) in order to access product catalogs, data on inventory levels and tracking numbers, etc. The system needs to be able to handle orders, change stock levels, and get lists of abandoned orders.
+To build an eCommerce chatbot, it must be integrated with the business ecosystem (shopping carts, in the first place) in order to access product catalogues, data on inventory levels and tracking numbers, etc. The system needs to be able to handle orders, change stock levels, and get lists of abandoned orders.
 For this to happen, it must connect with dozens of different shopping cart APIs.

 What are the Main Pitfalls of Shopping Cart Integration?